-You can enable or disable the above actions by setting or clearing the three least significant bits of the MCR register.
+You can enable or disable the above actions when the TC register reaches the value stored in MRO register by setting or clearing the three least significant bits of the MCR register.

 Table 1.
 Setting Timer Actions Using the MCR Register